 In the pureed stage I whizzed this up it's not pleasant to look at.
 Is anything after it is whizzed up really? but it tastes awesome.
 BTW Now I eat this (un-whizzed of course) with a side of sauteed spinach or cabbage.

-Chicken salad - with dill or curry powder or a little pesto sauce
+Chicken salad - with dill or curry powder or a little pesto sauce.

 Egg salad - with curry or dill or mix some hummus in.

 For an Italian fix:

-Shelly's Baked Ricotta
+Shelly's Ricotta Bake

 8 oz of Ricotta Cheese

 Mix ricotta cheese, parmesan, beaten egg, seasonings together and place in a oven proof dish.
 Pour marinara on top and top with mozzarella cheese.
 Bake it in the oven @ 450 for about 20-25 minutes (best) or nuke it till hot and bubbly.
 I usually made it first in the oven and heated the leftovers in the microwave.